 Discretionary Housing Payment

-DHP’s are not the same as Housing Benefit or Universal Credit and the government has set restrictions on how much money can be paid out in any financial year.
+DHPs are not the same as housing benefit or Universal Credit.
+The government has set restrictions on how much money can be paid out in any financial year.
 Payments are usually made as a short-term measure for those experiencing difficult circumstances to assist them.

 Each council sets it’s own scheme for administering DHP.